koesij/koesij.github.io/_posts/2024-09-09-Learning_protocols_review.md

 ### Active Particle of Variable Activity in a Trap of Variable Stiffness

 #### Active Brownian particle confined by a two-dimensional harmonic potential

+The motion of an **active Brownian particle** in a two-dimensional harmonic potential is described by the following equations:

 $$
 \text{equation of motion:}